jpeter31415/risk_analysis_pipeline/README.md

 A quantitative analytics pipeline designed to extract historical market data, stage it within a relational PostgreSQL database, and analyze time-varying risk and drawdown profiles over rolling horizons.

-While the system is built to accept **any arbitrary list of tickers** inside the ETL pipeline, this repository highlights a comparative study between **QQQ** (Market-Cap Weighted Nasdaq 100) and **QQQE** (Equal-Weighted Nasdaq 100) to demonstrate the mathematical impact of portfolio weighting mechanics on risk-adjusted consistency and capital preservation.
+While the system is built to accept **any arbitrary list of tickers** inside the ETL pipeline, this repository highlights a comparative study between **QQQ** (Market-Cap Weighted Nasdaq 100) and **QQQE** (Equal-Weighted Nasdaq 100) to demonstrate the mathematical impact of portfolio weighting on risk-adjusted consistency and capital preservation.

 ## Technology Stack
 *   **Language:** Python 3.10+